-If you want to get a bit more exotic, a light tahini-ginger dressing (recipe below) is great on grilled sweet potatoes.
-Big thanks to my sister-in-law Jen for this delicious dressing.
+Tahini-ginger dressing (recipe below) is great on grilled sweet potatoes.
+Big thanks to my sister-in-law Jen for this delicious recipe.

-Grilled sweet potatoes are the best kind of comfort food – totally delicious with the added comfort of knowing that the food your enjoying is healthy.
+Grilled sweet potatoes are the best kind of comfort food – totally delicious with the added comfort of knowing that the food you’re enjoying is healthy.

 Here’s the recipe for grilled sweet potatoes.
 If you make them I hope you’ll come back to leave a comment, a rating and to let me know what you did with them and how you like them.Print